Let’s say it again: Operant conditioning...

 You rewarded him with a pat! why isn’t he sitting next to you? …

 … because the pat on the head was not a reward for him.
-He actually hates when you pat him on the head! (some dogs really do, if this is your case, rubbing down the chin is better).
+He actually hates it when you pat him on the head! (some dogs really do, if this is your case, rubbing below the chin is better).

 You just used positive punishment!